rickwysocki/hugo-site/content/posts/2024-07-15-link-roundup-july-15-2024/index.md

 title:  "Link Roundup: July 15, 2024"
 date:   2024-07-15 2:18:00 -0500
 summary: A link roundup including an article on ways that organizations can set up technical writers to be successful and another offering a waterfall of advice for reflective self-management over a career.
-featured_image: featured.jpg
-featured_alt: An image of a hand touching itself in its reflection on a mirror.
-published: true
-comments: true
 tags:
     - link roundup
     - artificial intelligence